ervinK/Java-Callgraph-from-CHP/README.md

 ### Usage

+Firstly you need to enter the master dir of this repo, and: `gradle -q showClasspath > this.classpath`

 There is a `startcg.sh` file which leads the project.
 The bash-script file needs 3 parameters:
 1. The root directory of the project
 2. Path for folder of class files